GabCar95/gpc-app/README.md

 # GPC Service web application

 A website built with React and Tailwind for a small solar panel cleaning business.
+Active site https://gpcsocal.com/.

 ## Authors